During the Second World War thousands of Canadian troops were

 “special relationships” forged here during those turbulent times.

-BLOB: Worthing At War: The Diary of CF Harriss was edited by journalist
+BLOB: Worthing At War: The Diary of CF Harriss was edited by

 Paul Holden, 46, of Alinora Crescent, Goring, Worthing.